Fred Rwigyema: Leadership

-By 1985, Fred Rwigyema had emerged as one of the most significant military leaders so much so that when the National Resistance Army (NRA) secured a military victory against a military government that had staged a successful coup d’état against Milton Obote's regime, Fred Rwigyema was one of the three former rebel leaders who were commissioned as General Officers in the NRA.
+By 1985, Fred Rwigema had emerged as one of the most significant military leaders so much so that when the National Resistance Army (NRA) secured a military victory against a military government that had staged a successful coup d’état against Milton Obote's regime, Fred Rwigyema was one of the three former rebel leaders who were commissioned as General Officers in the NRA.
 He was commissioned a Major General alongside Yoweri Museveni's brother Salim Saleh Akandwanaho and Elly Tumwine.
 Yoweri Museveni himself was made a Lieutenant General.

 Fred Rwigema was a charismatic military leader, who was loved by all soldiers and officers who served under him.
 He especially earned his reputation in counter insurgency operations in Northern Uganda, where the army defeated by the National Resistance Army was holding out.
 Fred Rwigyema also stands out in his contemporaries for not being involved in any war crimes while he was directing operations in Northern and North Eastern Uganda.
 That earned the nickname “Mungu wa vita”, Swahili for “god of war”.

 He was appointed Deputy Minister for Defense following the capture of power by the National Resistance Movement, but that did not take him away from directing military operations in Northern Uganda.

-He loved soccer a lot and was a fan of a Ugandan football club Soccer Club Villa.
-He always attended matches at Nakivibo Stadium to watch his club in action whenever he was in Kampala.

-Invasion of Rwanda and death
+Rwandan Civil War and death

 On 1 October 1990, Rwigyema led the splinter group of 10,000 NRA troops in an invasion of northern Rwanda.
+This event started the Rwandan Civil War.
 What became the RPF chose this date as it was close to Ugandan independence day on 9 October.
 This served as an opportunity for Rwigyema, as the movement could be disguised from the main NRA as a military parade.

-On the second day of the struggle, Rwigyema was shot in the head and died at Nyabwenshogozi Hill.
+On the second day of the civil war, Rwigyema was shot in the head and died at Nyabwenshogozi Hill.
 His death was kept secret for a month so as not to harm morale.
 There is a dispute about the exact circumstances of Rwigyema's death; the official line of Kagame's government was that Rwigyema was killed by a stray bullet.
-Historian Gérard Prunier states that he had established "from incontrovertible evidence (including an interview with an eyewitness to the killing)" that Rwigyema was killed by his subcommander Peter Bayingana, following an argument over tactics, and excused his readers for having accepted the "cooked version of facts [the RPF] provided" him with.
-Prunier speculates that Kagame manipulated Bayingana and another commander named Chris Bunyenyezi into killing Rwigyema.
-The theory, which he says is shared by former RPF members, is that Kagame wanted to eliminate Rwigyema as a possible future national leader.
-Rwigyema was replaced as commander by Kagame, who eventually led the RPF to victory in July 1994.
+However, historian Gérard Prunier states that he had established "from incontrovertible evidence (including an interview with an eyewitness to the killing)" that Rwigyema was killed by his subcommander Peter Bayingana, following an argument over tactics, and excused his readers for having accepted the "cooked version of facts [the RPF] provided" him with.

 Rwigyema is considered one of Rwanda's national heroes.
-His body was buried at the Heroes Cemetery in Kigali.
+His body was buried at the Remera Heroes Cemetery in Kigali.